Thor and the Amazon Women: Plot summary

 A civilization of women warriors is ruled by the evil Black Queen who has subjugated the men in her land.

 Thor and his friend Ubaratutu live in a distant village with a young blonde woman named Tamar and her young brother Homolke.
 Tamar's father was the king of a seaside village who had been killed several years earlier when the Black Queen's Amazon warriors raided the village.

 As a form of entertainment, the Black Queen enslaves captive women and forces them to fight each other.
 Women who refuse to fight are executed by the Evil Queen's guards.
 Ghebel Gor, one of the enslaved women, tells the queen about Thor and his reputation as a strongman.
 Aware of a legend that a strongman may cause her downfall, the queen sends her amazon warriors to abduct Thor.
 They fail as Thor manages to escape their trap, but instead they capture Tamar and her brother.
 Subsequently, Tamar is sent to gladiator school and is trained to fight other women.
-During the training, Ghebel Gor tells Tamar that she hopes to never fight her because of the Tamar's superior strength as well as a skills in the battlefield.
+During the training, Ghebel Gor tells Tamar that she hopes to never fight her because of the Tamar's superior strength as well as a skills on the battlefield.

 While Tamar trains, her brother manages to escape and returns home where he alerts both Thor and Ubaratutu and then brings them back to the queen's village with the intent of freeing Tamar and the enslaved men.
 Concurrently, Yamad, the "captain general" of the amazon warriors confides to Tamar that she secretly opposes the queen.
 Their conversation is overheard by Ghebel Gor who informs the queen.
 The captain general is subsequently executed and the queen orders Tamar and Ghebel Gor to fight to the death.
 Although the queen gives Ghebel Gor her choice of weapons, she loses her weapon during the fight and is forced to battle her blonde opponent with her bare hands.
 As they fight, Thor and Ubaratutu lead a rebellion of the enslaved men.
 As the rebellion spreads, Tamar kills Ghebel Gor.
 The Black Queen, attempting to flee, is also killed and her amazon army surrenders.
 Tamar, although wounded, recovers and installs her young brother on the throne as king.